Chime is a financial technology company, not a bank. Banking services and debit card provided by The Bancorp Bank, N.A. or Stride Bank, N.A.

 Note: These tips don’t apply to private sellers.

+• Private-party sales platforms, like Craigslist or even your local newspaper, can connect you to a private person trying to sell their vehicle.
 You can usually get a better deal when you buy a car privately.
-Individual sellers don’t have the overhead of a dealership and used car lot, meaning their prices are typically lower.3 Individuals aren’t trained salespeople, so they’re less likely to (successfully) out-negotiate you.
+Individual sellers don’t have the overhead of a dealership and used car lot, so they can often offer lower prices.
+And since individuals aren’t trained salespeople, they’re less likely to (successfully) out-negotiate you.
+That said, there’s more risk involved when buying privately.
+Independent sellers don’t have a website of reviews to back them up, so you don’t know who you’re dealing with.

-vehicle history report is essential when deciding whether to buy a specific used car.
-The report includes several details that can help you make a decision, like:
+A vehicle history report is essential to the buying process when deciding whether to buy a specific used car.
+These reports, which firms like Carfax offer, include several details that can help you make a purchase decision, like:

 • How many previous drivers the car had